Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Default: `33333`.

+> [!WARNING]
-Warning: If the `ServiceControl/Port` setting is changed, and the `ServiceControl/DbPath` setting is not set, the path of the embedded RavenDB is changed.
+> If the `ServiceControl/Port` setting is changed, and the `ServiceControl/DbPath` setting is not set, the path of the embedded RavenDB is changed.
 Refer to [Customize RavenDB Embedded Location](configure-ravendb-location.md).

 ### ServiceControl/DatabaseMaintenancePort